alinex/node-config/README.md

 -------------------------------------------------

 If asynchronous check-functions are given it is possible to validate and manipulate the loaded configuration values, before they are used.
+You may also add such check functions after you created the first instances.
+(But then newly added toplevel config entries are not updated.)

-    function myCheck(name, values, cb) {
+    function myCheck(name, config, cb) {
       // change or check the values
       // ...
       // on error call cb('something is not ok');
       cb();
     }

-If an errer is return it will result in stopping the config import and throwing the error.
-But keep in mind that these functions are called in parallel.
+    Config.addCheck('server', myCheck, function(err) {
+      // may get an error if values already loaded
+    });

+If an error is returned it will also be returned while adding the check or within the constructor.
+But it won't stop the processing.
+You may also throw an error to really stop if a check failed.

 This checks have to be added to the Config class using `Config.addCheck(name, check):`